opencog/link-grammar/data/th/LINKDOC.md

 ### JN

-It connects a noun-phrase conjunct to its coordinator.
+This *undirected* link connects a noun-phrase conjunct to its coordinator.

 ### JV

-It connects a verb-phrase conjunct to its coordinator.
+This *undirected* link connects a verb-phrase conjunct to its coordinator.

 ### JP

-It connects a preposition-phrase conjunct to its coordinator.
+This *undirected* link connects a preposition-phrase conjunct to its coordinator.

 ----------